 Space.
 Do we all want more space?
 Or do we need it?
 I could do with a bit more of it in my home, if I’m honest.
-Especially now as it’s functioning as so many more things than before – home office, home gym, baking set-up to rival the Great British Bake Off (I wihsh!
-Anyone else?).
+Especially now as it’s functioning as so many more things than before.
+Home office, home gym, baking set-up to rival the Great British Bake Off.
 Do you need more space in your kitchen?
 Have you been thinking about how to make your kitchen bigger?

-There are a few different ways in which to make your kitchen bigger – from the ever-popular kitchen extension to knocking through or simply reconfiguring the layout you already have to better utilise it.
-You might be surprised at how much a better layout could change the useable space – which is the crucial ‘space’ we’re talking about really.
+There are a few different ways I could show you how to make your kitchen bigger.
+From the ever-popular kitchen extension to knocking through.
+Alternatively, simply reconfiguring the layout you already have to better utilise it.
+You might be surprised at how much a better layout could change the usable space.
+This is the crucial ‘space’ we’re talking about really.

 As with any renovation project, always begin with a good assessment.
 No, I’m not talking boring tests or tricky questionnaires, but assessing the why, how and what of how to make your kitchen bigger.

 Firstly, why do you want to make your kitchen bigger?

 How can you make your kitchen bigger?

 How do you use the kitchen throughout the day?
-How many people use it?
+Also, how many people use it?